Please use the button below to register for COVID-19 vaccine

 Q. Where can I sign up and get the COVID-19 vaccine near Dedham MA?

-A. Patients can sign up on the AFC Urgent Care Dedham website and contact our urgent care center to sign up and recieve the COVID-19 vaccine near Dedham, Norwood, Needham, Roslindale, and West Roxbury, MA.
+A. Patients can sign up on the AFC Urgent Care Dedham website and contact our urgent care center to sign up and receive the COVID-19 vaccine near Dedham, Norwood, Needham, Roslindale, and West Roxbury, MA.